- Full Description

 - Source Code/Downloads

-If you think that you've found an error in this book, please let us know about it.
+If you think that you've found an error in this book, please let us know by emailing to firstname.lastname@example.org .
 You will find any confirmed erratum below, so you can check if your concern has already been addressed.On page 748:Bottom, under Multiplying fractions, the "+" sign should be "x" for multiplication

 On page 749:Under Adding fractions, 2/3 + 3/4 is evaluated, several lines down, as equating to a sum of 1.
 WRONG.
 Careful examination of the next step in the shows the error in that 3/4 was replaced by 3/6 and the wrong multipliers were used.
 The correct evaluation should produce 17/12.